 Cardiac catheterization is used in conjunction with other tests, including heart sonograms, which are called echocardiograms, and MRI scans of the heart, to help diagnose congenital heart defects.
 After diagnosis, cardiac catheterization can also be used to provide treatment for babies and children with certain types of congenital heart defects.

 Before a catheterization, a baby or child usually receives general anesthesia to prevent discomfort and unwanted movement during the procedure.
 The cardiologist may also give an injection of a local anesthetic to numb the skin where the catheter—a thin, flexible tube—is to be inserted.

 The doctor then threads the catheter through an artery or vein, usually in the leg near the groin, and into the heart.
 A liquid dye is injected through the catheter to highlight blood flow through the heart.
 Continuous X-ray images of this blood flow appear on a monitor.
 This technique is called fluoroscopy.

 The doctor can insert small tools or devices, such as inflatable balloons, scaffold-like structures called stents, wire coils, and other devices through the catheter to perform a variety of procedures.
-Learn more about preparing for cardiac catheterization and the types of catheterization procedures.
+Learn more about preparing for cardiac catheterization.

 There are several types of cardiac catheterization used by experts at Hassenfeld Children’s Hospital, including the following.

 During angioplasty and stent implantation, a doctor inserts a balloon into a narrowed artery or vein to widen the blood vessel and improve blood flow.
 For some children, a metal mesh tube called a stent is expanded over the balloon and is left permanently in the blood vessel.
 The body then grows tissue over it.

 These procedures are often used to manage conditions such as pulmonary artery stenosis or coarctation of the aorta.